hugobloem/stateful_scenes/README.md

 Furthermore, you can specify the default transition time for applying scenes.
 This will gradually change the lights of a scene to the specified state.
 It does need to be supported by your lights.

 ## Scene configurations
-For each scene you can specify the individual transition time by changing the transition time variable in the device page.
+For each scene you can specify the individual transition time by changing the transition time variable on the scene's device page.

 ## HomeKit configuration